BLB Solicitors

 Inheritance Tax Planning

-With the current threshold set at £325,000, an increasing number of estates are falling liable to Inheritance Tax (IHT).
-But through simple estate planning and taking advantage of the reliefs and exemptions available, exposure to IHT can be reduced or even eliminated.
+With the threshold currently £325,000, many estates fall liable to Inheritance Tax (IHT).
+But through simple estate planning, including taking advantage of the reliefs and exemptions available, you can reduce or even eliminate your estate’s IHT liability.

-We will discuss with you potential planning opportunities, some of which include:
+Our specialist team will discuss with you potential planning opportunities, including:

-• Using your annual exemption: You can give away £3,000.00 per annum, tax free (£6,000.00 if you have not used last year’s exemption).
+Using your IHT annual exemption, you can give away £3,000.00 per annum tax free (£6,000.00 if you have not used last year’s exemption, but this can only be carried forward for one tax year).
 There is no required survivorship period.

-• Making larger gifts: Whatever the nature or size of the gift, if made more than seven years before you die, it is exempt from IHT.
-For gifts made between three and seven years before you die, “taper relief” may apply if your estate is chargeable for IHT, meaning that tax is charged at a reduced rate.
+Whatever the nature or size of the gift, if it was made more than seven years before you die, it’s exempt from IHT.
+In addition, for gifts made between three and seven years before you die, ‘taper relief’ may apply.
+So, if your estate is chargeable for IHT, it’s paid at a reduced rate.

-• Getting married or entering into a civil partnership: If you leave your estate to your long-term partner, IHT will be charged on your death and again on their death.
-If you marry him/her, the spousal exemption will apply and the whole of your estate, however large, will pass tax free on your death, even if you die within a few days of the marriage or civil partnership.
+Leaving your estate to your long-term partner means IHT will be charged on your death and again on their death.
+However, if you marry them, the spousal exemption applies.
+Accordingly, however large, the whole of your estate passes tax-free on your death.
+And that applies even if you die within a few days of the marriage or civil partnership.

-• Consider investing in assets qualifying for IHT relief: Certain business and agricultural assets attract 100% relief from IHT after two years of ownership.
-This may be something to consider, perhaps where there is a fair chance of surviving two years but not seven.
-It is imperative that you take expert advice in this regard, and the attractiveness of the relief would need to be counterbalanced by the degree of investment risk involved.
+You might consider investing in assets qualifying for IHT relief.
+Specifically, some business and agricultural assets attract some relief from IHT after two years of ownership.
+So, this can prove worthwhile if, for example, there is a fair chance of surviving two years but not seven.
+However, the attractiveness of the relief will need to be counterbalanced by the degree of investment risk.
+But ultimately, you must take expert advice.

 Your Inheritance Tax Planning Specialists